chrisvrose/jack/README.md

 * The non-essential folder is non essential.
 You may delete it, but why waste energy?
 Let it be.

-* Don't mind the lazy commit descriptions.
+* Don't mind the lazy commit descriptions(If there are any).

 ### Who do I talk to? ###